Sibanye Stillwater Limited's (SBSW) Stock: A Long-Term Performance Analysis

 Sponsored

-The average price predicted for Sibanye Stillwater Limited (SBSW) by analysts is $13.64, which is $5.26 above the current market price.
-The public float for SBSW is 172.37M, and at present, short sellers hold a 8.98% of that float.
-On February 28, 2023, the average trading volume of SBSW was 2.96M shares.
+The average price point forecasted by analysts for Sibanye Stillwater Limited (SBSW) is $12.80, which is $4.49 above the current market price.
+The public float for SBSW is 166.97M, and currently, short sellers hold a 9.30% ratio of that floaft.
+The average trading volume of SBSW on March 07, 2023 was 3.13M shares.

 SBSW) stock’s latest price update

-Sibanye Stillwater Limited (NYSE: SBSW)’s stock price has decreased by -1.30 compared to its previous closing price of 8.44.
-Despite this, the company has seen a loss of -10.62% in its stock price over the last five trading days.
+Sibanye Stillwater Limited (NYSE: SBSW)’s stock price has decreased by -3.90 compared to its previous closing price of 8.46.
+However, the company has experienced a -2.40% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/25/21 that Sibanye-Stillwater Nears $1 Billion Deal to Acquire Brazilian Mines

 Analysts’ Opinion of SBSW

-In the past week, SBSW stock has gone down by -10.62%, with a monthly decline of -24.62% and a quarterly plunge of -20.21%.
-The volatility ratio for the week is 2.64%, and the volatility levels for the last 30 days are 2.84% for Sibanye Stillwater Limited The simple moving average for the last 20 days is -15.69% for SBSW stock, with a simple moving average of -19.13% for the last 200 days.
+The stock of Sibanye Stillwater Limited (SBSW) has seen a -2.40% decrease in the past week, with a -25.21% drop in the past month, and a -26.49% decrease in the past quarter.
+The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.74% for SBSW.
+The simple moving average for the last 20 days is -12.00% for SBSW stock, with a simple moving average of -20.44% for the last 200 days.

 Analysts’ Opinion of SBSW